It is the mission of SIG 18 to provide education, leadership, and advocacy for issues in telepractice for audiology and speech-language pathology.

 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Ex Officio: Janet Brown, Director, Health Care Services in Speech-Language Pathology, ASHA
+- Ex Officio: Brooke Hatfield, Associate Director, Health Care Services, ASHA